timmo001/ha-card-calendar-agenda/README.md

 # 📅 Calendar Agenda Card

-A custom Home Assistant card for displaying calendar events in an agenda view.
+A custom Home Assistant card for displaying calendar events in a simple agenda view.

 > [!WARNING]
 > This card is experimental and under active development.
 Features may change and breaking changes may occur.

-## Features

-- Display calendar events in agenda format
-- Clean and modern interface
-- Customizable appearance

 ## Installation